 Manage the photographing and recording of the activities of the club;

-Maintain a list of former Cornell Democrats members;
+Maintain a list of Cornell Democrats alumni;

 Formulate ideas of how to keep alumni involved with the club; and,

-Send out a newsletter to alumni and others at the end of each semester
+Send out a newsletter to alumni and others at the end of each semester.

 Section 14: Responsibilities of All Executive Board Members